jtoilliez/slr/README.md

 ## What SLR Does
-`sealevelrise` provides convenient classes and methods to perform routine tasks most commmonly encountered by practicioners in the civil industry:
+`sealevelrise` provides convenient classes and methods to perform routine tasks most commmonly encountered by practicioners in the civil and risk industry:

 * Load sea-level rise projections for a specific location using builtin scenarios or from or a variety of APIs and methods